statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

     In Nitro, participants "commit to" a state by digitially signing it.

+A state channel controls [funds](./0005-funding-a-channel.md) which are locked up -- either on an L1 blockchain or on some other ledger such as another state channel.

 ## States

 In Nitro protocol, a state is broken up into fixed and variable parts: